MusiqueLibre/mlo-sites/README.md

-If you want to work in local you must set up two vhosts with the fallowing urls : mlo.loc that redirects to / user.mlo.loc that redirects to /user.musique-libre.org
+If you want to work in local you must set up two vhosts with the fallowing urls : coomute.loc that redirects to /

 WORDPRESS
 ========